muety/mailwhale/README.md

 However, if you want the best of both worlds – that is, send mails via simple HTTP calls and with no extra complexity , but still use your own infrastructure, you may want to go with ✉️🐳.

-You get a simple REST API, which you can call to send out e-mail.
+You get a simple **REST API**, which you can call to send out e-mail.
+You can plug your self-hosted SMTP server, as well as Google Mail or **literally any other e-mail provider**.

 Stay tuned, there is a lot more to come.

 ## 📦 Installation